Mauricio Sotelo: Sean Scully

 All these poetic and artistic influences have to be understood as aæthetic keys to analyze the way in which Sotelo sees his own process of composition, but also as conceptual, textual and visual references to have in our minds when listening his music.
 They also take part of the score, even if they are not written in it.

 Sotelo and flamenco

-Since 1993, Mauricio Sotelo has written a great number of pieces in which the Flamenco gets a strong presence.
-But why?
+Since 1993, Mauricio Sotelo has written a number of pieces in which flamenco has a strong presence, for two main reasons.